Catalysts/makethings/workshops/drones/README.md

 # Drones

 In this workshop you will learn how to build a transmitter station to control your drone.
+You 'll assemble the station, connect the transmitter chip (A7105) to the arduino and upload the software which 'talks' to your drone.
+Then you can open a ground station on your PC and control the drone with your keyboard, with your code or create own applications for it (like a mobile app, ...).

 # Requirements